Side effects of lung cancer chemotherapy

 - Can be prone to nosebleeds and other bleeding problems

 If you develop a temperature above 38°C or think you have an infection, it is very important to contact the hospital immediately.
 You may need urgent treatment with antibiotics.
-Your doctor or chemotherapy nurse will give you an emergency number to phone if you need to.
+Your doctor or chemotherapy nurse will give you an emergency number to phone if this happens.

-Some people are able to carry on almost as normal when they are having chemotherapy.
+Some people are able to carry on with many of their normal activities when they are having chemotherapy.
 But many others become very tired.
 The further through your course of chemotherapy treatment you are, the more likely you are to feel tired and run down.
 If this is happening to you, try to take things more slowly.
-If you feel like having a lie down or putting your feet up, then you probably need to do just that.
+If you feel like having a lie down or putting your feet up, then it can help to do that.

 Sickness is a common chemotherapy side effect.
 Some drugs only make you feel mildly sick.
 Others can make some people vomit a lot and feel very sick.
 There is a page about coping with sickness in the cancer drugs side effects section.
 Nausea and sickness can now usually be well controlled with anti sickness drugs.
-Tell your doctor or chemotherapy nurse if you feel sick, as they can prescribe other anti sickness drugs, which may suit you better.
+Tell your doctor or chemotherapy nurse if you feel sick.
+You can have other anti sickness medicines, which may suit you better.

 Some chemotherapy drugs cause diarrhoea.
 This can be mild or more severe.
 If you have diarrhoea for more than 2 or 3 days, you must tell your doctor or nurse.
 You could become dehydrated, and may need to have anti diarrhoea tablets or medicines.

-Not all drugs cause complete hair loss.
-Some don't cause hair loss at all.
-Some nearly always do.
-With others your hair may just get thinner during the treatment.
-Hair usually starts to fall out about 2 to 3 weeks after the chemotherapy begins.
+If you do have hair loss, the hair usually starts to fall out about 2 to 3 weeks after the chemotherapy begins.
 It will grow back once the treatment is over.
 Ask your doctor or nurse whether you are likely to lose your hair.
 Then you can plan how to cope with this.

 Many people wear hats, scarves or wigs.
-It can be less upsetting to cut your hair short, or even have your head shaved, if you know you are going to lose your hair.
+It can be less upsetting to cut your hair short before it starts to fall out.
+Or you can even have your head shaved, if you know you are going to lose your hair.
 Find out about getting a free wig on the NHS.
 Ask your doctor or nurse about it as soon as you know you will have chemotherapy.
 It can take some time to arrange and you have to be an inpatient when it is ordered and collected.

 We have a page about coping with hair loss due to chemotherapy.